StiveMan1/Compiler_Dynamic/README.md

 [Description](ProjectD.pdf)

+## Language
+The project involves the construction of a compiler for a custom language designed specifically for educational purposes in a Compiler Construction course.

-## Lexical analysis
+## Lexical Analysis

-### Key words
+### Key Words
-`if in is or and end for int not var xor bool else func loop real then true empty false print while return string`
+if, in, is, or, and, end, for, int, not, var, xor, bool, else, func, loop, real, then, true, empty, false, print, while, return, string

-The Lexical analysis implemented in folder `src/lexical`.
+Lexical analysis is implemented in the folder `src/lexical`.
+This component handles the process of converting source code into tokens, recognizing keywords, identifiers, and other lexical units.

-## Syntax analysis
+## Syntax Analysis

-Our AST parser utilizes bottom-up approach.
-For this we had to implement a list of functions for all expression types that recursively call each other.
+Our Abstract Syntax Tree (AST) parser employs a bottom-up approach.
+Implementation required a set of functions for each expression type, facilitating recursive parsing of nested structures.

-In the tree each node represents a construct met in the text.
-Each node has child tokens and other nodes as well as its value if there is any.

-## Semantic analysis
+## Semantics

-Semantic scan function accepts AST as a parameter.
-At the beginning it creates a new state.

-State - struct that stores expressions in the stack, information about frame, closure and other fields.
+Semantic analysis involves a function that accepts the AST as a parameter.
+It initializes a state structure that manages expressions on the stack, frame information, closures, and related fields.

-## Interpretation
+## Interpreter

-After performing a semantic analysis, we launch an interpreter by calling run_interpreter function.
-It accepts AST as a parameter and copies its content to newly created op_state.

-State stores a list of operations to traverse, informations about error and return objects, and memories for frame, stack and temp.
+Following semantic analysis, the interpreter is invoked using the `run_interpreter` function.
+This interpreter accepts the AST and initializes an execution state (`op_state`), responsible for managing operations, error handling, return objects, and memory (frame, stack, temp).

-Then, it starts traversing nodes and operations, and performs actions depending on their type: Node or Block.
+The interpreter traverses nodes and operations, executing actions based on their type:

-For Node we deal with MainType expressions, operations and statements.
+* For nodes, actions correspond to main type expressions, operations, and statements.

-For Block we check such BlockType constructs as Convert, Arithmetics, etc. Some of them can have subtypes, for example, in Arithmetics we have add, multiply, etc.
+* For blocks, it checks constructs like conversions, arithmetic operations (e.g., add, multiply), and their subtypes.

+## Dynamic Language
+The project's language is designed to be dynamic, supporting various constructs and types, with a focus on educational aspects of compiler construction.

+## Description
+This repository contains the implementation of a compiler for a custom language developed as part of a Compiler Construction course.
+It includes components for lexical analysis (src/lexical), syntax analysis utilizing a bottom-up AST parser, semantic analysis for validating code semantics, and an interpreter for executing parsed code.
+The language supports dynamic features and is designed to facilitate learning key concepts in compiler design and implementation.